 What are the use case-based limitations of Static Maps?

 - Proxying and Redistribution

 All requests to Static Maps must be generated by an end-user device.
 If any requests to are generated by a server, the resulting images cannot be later redistributed to end-user devices.
-However, if you require proxying or otherwise redistributing of static images, contact us.

 The static images returned by the Static Images API and Static Tiles API can only be cached on client devices for up to 30 days.
 However, if you require caching static images for longer than 30 days, contact us.

 Printing of static images is only permitted for personal, non-commercial use.
 When using a map style that incorporates the mapbox-streets-v8 tileset, printing of static images that include Japan is not allowed.
 However, if you require printing of static images that include Japan, and/or for a commercial use case, contact us.

 What are some upcoming features of Static Maps?